California State Capitol: Interior

 Gilded Corinthian columns support the gallery above, and dark red curtains that can be drawn for privacy are tied back along the columns.
 High arched windows run along the bottom below rectangular pane windows.
 Behind the rostrum, there are two chairs with red velvet cushions, reserved for the president pro tempore of the senate and the speaker of the assembly, but they are never used.

 The California Assembly chamber is located at the opposite end of the building.
 Its green tones are based on those of the British House of Commons, the lower house.
 The dais rests along a wall shaped like an "E", with the central projection housing the rostrum.
 Along the cornice is the Assembly motto, in Latin: Legislatorum est justas leges condere ("It is the duty of legislators to establish just laws").

-California Capitol Museum
+California Capitol Museum and Park

 The California State Capitol Museum is a museum housed within the capitol and on the grounds of Capitol Park, run by California State Parks.
 The Capitol Museum includes the historic offices of the governor and legislature.

-Capitol Park

 The capitol's grounds are known as Capitol Park, an area of 10 undivided city blocks running from 10th to 16th and from L to N Streets.
 The entire Capitol Park area is included in the National Register historic district listing.
-Capitol Park contains numerous monuments and memorials, including the California Firefighters Memorial and El Soldado Monument.
+Capitol Park contains numerous monuments and memorials, including the California Firefighters Memorial and El Soldado Memorial.